SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 ## Isolation

-The previous sections discuss approaches for splitting dividing up concurrent work.
+The previous sections discuss approaches for splitting up concurrent work.
-That work may involve making changes to shared data, such as an app's UI.
+That work can involve changing shared data, such as an app's UI.
-If different parts of your code could modify the same data at the same time, that would create a *data race*, and your program would not behave correctly.
+If different parts of your code can modify the same data at the same time, that risks creating a data race.

-Swift protects you from data races in your code.
+Swift protects you from data races in your code:
 Whenever you read or modify a piece of data,
 Swift ensures that no other code is modifying it concurrently.
 This guarantee is called *data isolation*.
 There are three main ways to isolate data:

 1. Immutable data is always isolated.
-   No other code could modify a constant at the same time you're reading it, because code can't modify a constant.
+   Because you can't modify a constant, there's no risk of other code modifying a constant at the same time you're reading it.

 2. Data that's referenced by only the current task is always isolated.
-   A local variable is safe to read and write because no other code outside the task has a reference to that memory.
+   A local variable is safe to read and write because no code outside the task has a reference to that memory, so no other code can modify that data.
+   In addition,
-   (If you capture the variable in a closure,
+   if you capture the variable in a closure,
-   Swift ensures that the closure isn't used concurrently.)
+   Swift ensures that the closure isn't used concurrently.

 3. Data that's protected by an actor is isolated if the code accessing that data is isolated to the actor.